 From my perspective as a trained scientist/clinician and experienced psychotherapist, I invite you to seriously consider completely discarding the concept of sin.
 In my 40+ years of professional experience, I have never seen the belief in sin contribute to psychological health, a sense of well-being, harmony, wisdom, or peace.
 On the contrary, the belief in sin and its consequences of fear, guilt, and/or shame have caused and will continue to cause untold amounts of suffering in the forms of anxiety, depression, self-hatred, and suicide.

 Let’s say you are feeling guilty because you did not get some things done you promised your partner you would.
 You chose to finish reading a riveting novel instead.
 At the end of the day, you are feeling anxious and guilty, because your ego is telling you you should not have read your novel.
 Instead, you should have kept your word.
 You are also mad at yourself, berating yourself for being lazy and irresponsible.
 On top of this, an hour before your partner is to come home, you remember you were going to leave the house to buy a key ingredient for the dinner you planned to prepare.
 In a mad rush to get to the store, you get caught in a traffic jam.
 Now, everyone irritates you.
 You honk at the driver in front of you when he/she does not move forward quickly enough.
 At the parking lot, you cut in front of someone to get a parking space close to the store.
-In line at the checkout, you are silently steaming, and when you get to the clerk, you are rude.
+While standing in line at the checkout, you are silently steaming, and when you get to the clerk, you are rude.
 You finally arrive home with a raging headache, to suddenly realize your partner will be there within moments and you have not even started dinner.
 Sure enough, when she or he arrives, the first words you hear are, “Hey, I’m home.
 What’s for dinner?”
 You explode with a verbal tirade about how busy you are and how inconsiderate and demanding your partner is.
-This example illustrates, guilt turned against yourself leads to tension, physical ailments, anxiety and depression, Guilt turned outward leads to being irritable, short-tempered, judgmental, and rude.
+This example illustrates, guilt turned against yourself leads to tension, physical ailments, anxiety, and depression, Guilt turned outward leads to being irritable, short-tempered, judgmental, and rude.

 The Alternative to Sin